 Botanical Name: Sedum nussbaumerianum

-Like all sedums, this one too thrives on neglect and drought and heat tolerant, once established.
-In full sun, leaves are copper-gold whereas in the partial shade they show yellowish-green tint.
+Like all sedums, this one too thrives on neglect and drought and heat tolerance, once established.
+In full sun, leaves are copper-gold, whereas they show a yellow-green tint in the partial shade.

 17. Morning Light Echeveria